RiverTown Crossings: 2020s

-On January 13, 2025, it was announced that the parking deck, which was closed off for some time, would be demolished.
+It was announced on January 13, 2025 that the parking deck, which was closed off for some time, would be demolished.
 Future plans are to replace it with surface parking and two new parcels for future tenants.
-In March 2025, Harrison's West Design + Furniture relocated to the former Versona.
-Also in March, Celebration Cinema announced that they would renovate their RiverTown location.
-It was the last remaining location in the Grand Rapids area to be renovated.
-Phase one of the renovation was completed in early July 2025, and phase two is to be completed around fall.
+Also in March 2025, Celebration Cinema announced that it would spend $5.8 million to renovate their RiverTown location, being the last remaining location in the Grand Rapids area to be renovated.
+Phase one of the renovation was completed in early July 2025, which included new 4K resolution laser projectors, Dolby Atmos speakers and heated recliner chairs in the auditorium, as well as updated decor in the hallways and bathrooms.

 On October 1, 2025, it was announced that Inspire Marketplace would replace the old Harrison's West.
 Also in October 2025, the Grandville City Planning Commission approved plans to replace the Sears Auto Center with a Raising Cane's.
-Construction is expected to begin in February 2026 starting with demolishing the building, and be completed by October 2026.
-In November 2025, Inspire Marketplace opened in the former Harrison's West Design + Furniture location.
+Construction of the restaurant was expected to begin in February 2026 starting with demolishing the building, and be completed by October 2026.